Elias-Black/Landing-CMS/README.md

 ### Hello guys!
 I wrote this CMS for myself and want to share it for everyone.
 Landing CMS is a simple tool for management landing pages.
-It don't use any databases.
+It doesn't use any databases.
 All data stores in a plain text files.
-You need only web-server with PHP 5.2 and early!
+You need only web-server with PHP 5.2 or newer (7 and 7.1 supports)!

 *For the rapid development of the project, you can make a donation!*